 Skip to main content

-Automations are recurring tasks that Slack Agent runs on a schedule.
-You create and manage them in Slack using the /automations command.
-The web app provides a read-only view for inspecting their activity.
-Each automation runs under the scope that applies to the channel or DM where it lives, so it only accesses the repositories, connections, and spend limits that surface is allowed to use.
+Automations let CodeRabbit Agent run recurring or event-driven tasks for you from Slack.
+They can run on a recurring schedule, react to top-level channel messages, or run from a saved trigger such as a webhook event.
+You can create scheduled automations from Slack and inspect them in the web app.
+The web app also includes a Triggers tab for creating and managing trigger-based automations.
+Each automation runs under the that applies to the channel or DM where it lives, so it only accesses the repositories, connections, and spend limits that surface is allowed to use.

-A platform team wants Slack Agent to check for new security advisories every morning.
+A platform team wants CodeRabbit Agent to check for new security advisories every morning.
 An engineer goes to #platform-eng and sends:

 @coderabbit Check for new dependency vulnerabilities in the main branch